2020 Viña del Mar International Song Festival

-Viña 2020 is the 61st edition of the International Song Festival of Viña del Mar, held between 23 and 28 February 2020, being conducted by Maria Luisa Godoy and Martin Cárcamo.
-It is organized by Televisión Nacional de Chile, Canal 13 and Fox Channel Latin America.
+The LXI Edition of the Viña del Mar International Song Festival, also known Viña 2020, took between 23 and 28 February 2020, having being conducted by Maria Luisa Godoy and Martin Cárcamo.
+It was organized by Televisión Nacional de Chile, Canal 13 and Fox Channel Latin America.

 That year's edition is distinguished from others because it was held, despite the tense social and political environment experienced in Chile since October 2019, so the event was fully marked by the 2019 Chilean Crisis.

 Artists

 Pedro Capó was the debut singer in this edition of the festival.

 As usual, the routines were divided into two types of entertainment: singing and comedy.